top of page

 What Your Facility Should Do Next

-• Analyse facility-specific metrics: utility rates (energy, water), labour cost, waste/recycling infrastructure and regional constraints.
+2. Analyze facility-specific metrics: utility rates (energy, water), labor costs, waste/recycling infrastructure, and regional constraints.

-• Can they deliver product-level LCA and emissions data, plus chain-of-custody for used materials?
+6. Can they deliver product-level lifecycle assessment (LCA) and emissions data, plus chain-of-custody for used materials?

-• Think beyond “disposable vs reusable.”
-Instead ask: “Which system enables simplified operations, reduced infrastructure burden, improved animal welfare and ESG readiness for the next decade?”
+8. Think beyond “disposable vs reusable.”
+Instead, ask: “Which system enables simplified operations, reduced infrastructure burden, improved animal welfare, and ESG readiness for the next decade?”

 The Bottom Line

-The choice between reusable and disposable caging systems is not a simple binary—it is a strategic infrastructure decision with operational, environmental and governance implications that persist for years.
-Successful facilities treat this decision as a lever for cost-modelling, sustainability performance, staff welfare, research quality and ESG readiness—not simply as a procurement item.
-With the right disposable IVC system—one designed for recycling, streamlined workflow and low utility burden—the “disposable” choice can become the smart strategic choice.
+The choice between reusable and disposable caging systems is not a simple binary.
+It is a strategic infrastructure decision with operational, environmental, and governance implications that persist for years.
+Successful facilities treat this decision as a lever for cost modeling, sustainability performance, staff welfare, research quality, and ESG readiness—not simply as a procurement item.
+With the right disposable IVC system—one designed for recycling, streamlined workflow, and low utility burden—the “disposable” choice can become the smart strategic choice.

 FAQ